Tula oblast, Russia (Tulskaya)

 The capital city of Tula oblast: Tula.

-Tula oblast (also spelled Tulskaya) is a federal subject of Russia, part of Central Federal District.
-The capital city and administrative center is Tula.
+Tula Oblast is a federal subject of Russia, part of the Central Federal District.
+Tula is the capital city of the region.

 Tula oblast flag